m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

-    - bits: just use bits; it makes the filter smaller; useful for tables which do not delete very many rows over time; note that replacing a row does not mean deleting because the key remains the same
+    - bits: just use bits; it makes the filter smaller; useful for tables which do not delete very many rows over time; note that replacing/updating a row does not mean deleting because the key remains the same

-    - counters: use one byte per entry which gets increased when a match is found and decreases when we remove a row; useful for tables where many rows get removed all the time
+    - counters: use one byte per entry which gets increased when a match is found and decreases when we remove a row; useful for tables where many rows get deleted all the time

 ### Free Block (`FREE`)